 - Statistical analysis.
 Working professionals who have a strong background in statistical analysis are likely to be given preference in the recruitment and application process.
 The ability to identify, interpret, and present relevant data is a key component of success for those interested in a career in sales analytics.

 - Machine learning techniques.
 A growing number of companies have begun to rely on machine learning algorithms as a means of uncovering potential revenue opportunities.
-Candidates who have an understanding of how to implement systems and algorithm models in ways that augment machine learning capabilities are likely to have higher levels of success in their career.
+Candidates who have an understanding of how to implement systems and algorithm models in ways that augment machine learning capabilities are likely to have higher levels of success in their careers.

 - Quantitative modeling.
 Sales analysts will need to understand how to make quantitative predictions about the future, which means they’ll need to be comfortable using statistics, machine learning, and data sets in ways that will allow them to predict future needs and outcomes.

 The depth of insight that predictive sales analytics brings to an organization’s salesforce is invaluable.
 Not only does it provide insights into which prospects to target, but it can also help sales teams determine which marketing campaigns will be most successful based on buyers’ personas.

 Managers who incorporate statistical models into their sales strategies will have a greater understanding of which campaigns are working and which campaigns need to be tweaked.
 Data science can also help salespeople determine which approach will be most effective based on the persona of the prospect they’re calling.

 Graduates from the Ohio University MBAn program find they have a number of career paths available to them, as talented analytics professionals are in high demand in companies across all industries around the globe.

 Popular postgraduation careers include data scientist, data engineer, director of business analytics, predictive analytics specialist, business analyst, and business intelligence manager, although other opportunities may be available to qualified candidates.